ckmahoney/druidic-synthesis/content/posts/arf.md

 - `foreground`
 - `background`
 - `hidden`

+*Note* that **visibility** is the name of the parameter, which includes an option **visible**.
 ___

 Not all instruments are presented equally.

 Some are featured front and center, while others provide a supporting role.
-Without synthesis, the primary way we have to manage the presence of a part is by playing it more softly or loudly; or run it through an analog filter.
+Without synthesis, the primary way we have to manage the presentation of a part is by playing it more softly or loudly, or run it through an analog filter.

-Applying a gentime frequency filter to our additive synthesizer provides an additional layer of focal point management.
+Applying a gentime frequency filter to our additive synthesizer provides an additional layer of **visibility** management.

 A **visible** part has no filtering: We want to see it all.

-Parts in the **foreground** may have some additional cutoff applied or animation on their bandpass.
+Parts in the **foreground** may have an artificially shortened height or animation on bandpass.

 **Background** parts have stricter bandpass settings and may have animation on bandpass.

 **Hidden** parts are constrained to their octave.
-They may not be animated.
+They may not have bandpass animation.

 ## Energy | *Knob for spectral height* {#energy}